elsaVelazquez/faster-pet-adoption/README.md

 * ### Spoiler alert for the busy:

-* Using a random state to ensure the model results can be replicated with 25% of data as the test set, the Naive Bayes Image Classifier performed at 63.8% accuracy on image classification, and we therefore reject our null hypothesis.
+>* The Naive Bayes Image Classifier performed at 63.8% accuracy on image classification, and we therefore reject our null hypothesis.
-* A text description
-of the dog appears to be more telling of the dog's future than its pictures, and we therefore reject our null hypothesies.
+>* A text description of the dog appears to be more telling of the dog's future than its pictures.

 The following figure shows the time series for which this data was taken and the activity that week at dog shelters.
 Due to the nature of the PetFinder API, it was not possible to legally scrape for data before this time period and the databases are such that length of stays is overwritten when the dog status changes.<br>
 *Note that the data described here only captures a specific window in time that was deeply affected by the Covid global pandemic and the reissuance of global lockdowns.*<br>